OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ### Repeating range parameter

 A repeating range parameter allows multiple ranges or numbers to be passed.
 For example, the user could enter ADD(5,B2,C3,8,E5:E8).
 Repeating ranges are usually specified with the type `number[][][]` as they are three-dimensional matrices.
-For a sample, see the main sample listed for repeating parameters(#repeating-parameters).
+For a sample, see the main sample listed for [repeating parameters](#repeating-parameters).

 ### Declaring repeating parameters